Westminster Village North: Thinking About Tomorrow

 In just under a century, the property has been transformed from a place designed to isolate people who need rest into a thriving community focused on active lives.
 Thanks to thoughtful planning and prudent investment, Westminster Village North is healthier today and better able to withstand competition.

-For more information on senior living campus design reach out to Director Phil Howard.
+For more information on senior living campus and facility design, reach out to Director Phil Howard.

 About K2M Design & InterDesign